Send the link below via email or IMCopy

 Transcript of Ninja Classroom Management Moves

-make your room a place kids
+make your classroom a place kids

 love coming to.